-What potential complications are associated with wrist reconstructive surgery?
+What potential complications are associated with wrist reconstruction surgery?

 As with any surgery, this procedure may involve some potential risks and complications.
 Your doctor will make sure you understand them all before you decide to undergo wrist reconstructive surgery.